DrLegitamate/WordWeave/README.md

 ## 🔒 Privacy Policy

-GlobalFoxTalk is committed to protecting your privacy:
+WordWeave is committed to protecting your privacy:

 - **No Personal Data Collection**: We don't collect, store, or transmit personal information
 - **Local Storage Only**: All your learning data stays on your device